 "Dry Firing" is practicing the trigger pull of the empty revolver for practice and familiarity.
-The Redhawk revolver can be dry-fired without damage to the firing pin or internal components.
+The $GP100^{\circ}$ revolver can be dry-fired without damage to the firing pin or internal components.

 Be sure that the revolver is unloaded before handling.
-Be sure you always point the revolver in a safe direction, even when dry-firing for practice.
+Be sure of your bullet stop, even when dry-firing for practice.
 Do not dry-fire the revolver with the plastic 'safety disc' on the cylinder.

-SPECIAL INSTRUCTIONS FOR MOON CLIPS
+SPECIAL INSTRUCTIONS FOR 10MM AUTO MOON CLIPS